 ShNH AS SHINING

-I am going to get into something here which I've been deliberating on for a while, but it was only with John Fell Ryan's recently posting on the dart board in The Shining, and something I discovered while examining Clockwork Orange, that I was able to put these thoughts together in a way that I considered might be worthy for posting, but I also do so with the cautionary note that I well understand that sometimes we can find a thing that has meaning for us and end up seeking out further evidence that leads to a predetermined conclusion.
+I am going to get into something here that I've been deliberating on for a while, but it was only with John Fell Ryan's recently posting on the dart board in The Shining, and something I discovered while examining Clockwork Orange, that I was able to put these thoughts together in a way that I considered might be worthy for posting, but I also do so with the cautionary note that I well understand that sometimes we can find a thing that has meaning for us and end up seeking out further evidence that leads to a predetermined conclusion.

 My belief for a while has been there's a possibility that some key words and concepts in Kubrick's work hold meanings that can only be understood through an acquaintance with Hebrew.